frnmst/kalliope-rest/README.rst

 ====

 - Unit tests (in progress)
+  - Add unit tests for the requests.exceptions.ConnectionError exception.
+- New commands
-- Add the new mute command
+    - New mute command
     - Ability to pass paramters to the exec by name subcommand
     - Ability to pass paramters as files (see https://github.com/kalliope-project/kalliope/blob/master/Docs/rest_api.md#run-a-synapse-from-an-order specifically the accent-quotes example)
 - PyPi package (in progress)
 - Is there a possibility to encrypt this API?